Pound slips vs dollar, tracks euro lower on debt doubts

 LONDON, Sept 27 Sterling slipped against the dollar on Tuesday, tracking a weaker euro as investors speculated that euro zone policymakers may take a less proactive stance on dealing with the region's debt crisis than some in the market had hoped.

-The pound suffered versus the dollar after Spanish Economy Minister Elena Salgado said an expansion of the euro zone's bailout fund to 2 trillion euros was not on the table, dousing anticipation that euro zone officials would add more fire-power to its bailout fund.
+The pound suffered as investors sold higher-risk currencies versus the dollar after Spanish Economy Minister Elena Salgado said an extension of the euro zone's bailout fund to 2 trillion euros was not on the table.

-Sterling has recovered from a one-year low hit versus the dollar last week, but it may face more selling pressure due to rising speculation that the Bank of England may implement more monetary stimulus before year-end to boost the struggling economy.
+Sterling has recovered from a one-year low hit versus the dollar last week but it remains vulnerable to more selling on growing speculation the Bank of England may soon implement more monetary stimulus in the form of quantitative easing as the recovery in the UK economy loses pace.

-In the shorter term, analysts said euro weakness was a drag on sterling on Tuesday but they added it may have room to rise as the month winds down as money managers who are likely overweight dollars may pick up the pound after its broad sell-off in past weeks.

-"Although month-end flows are usually not that friendly to Cable, there is potential for there to be some sort of exception this month," said Michael Derks, strategist at FXPro.
+"A lot of the attention is on Europe at the moment," said Audrey Childe-Freeman, currency strategist at JPMorgan Private Bank, adding that selling in sterling on Tuesday was driven by euro losses against the dollar.

+But she added: "We still have QE looking like a possible outcome in the UK in October or November, along with a challenging fiscal environment, which could be negative for sterling," she said.

 Sterling has tracked falls in the euro against the dollar on escalating worries that debt problems in weaker euro zone countries may spread to stronger ones, and traders expect further euro losses will limit any upside in the UK currency.

-This would be negative for sterling, as it would require the BoE to print pounds and flood the market with the currency, swamping demand.
+This would be negative for sterling, as it would require the BoE to print pounds and flood the market with the currency, cutting demand.

-"We still have QE looking like a possible outcome in the UK in October or November, along with a challenging fiscal environment, which could be negative for sterling," said Audrey Childe-Freeman, currency strategist at JPMorgan Private Bank.

 * Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv (Recasts)